krishnanx/krishnanx/README.md

 - 👯 I’m looking to collaborate on **Exciting Projects**

-- 🌱 I’m currently looking to contribute on **Front end development**
+- 🌱 I’m currently looking to contribute on **Front-end and Back-end development**

 - 📫 How to reach me ... text me **@9567355842**